 One of the things that I love about my practice is that every client has a story.
 It doesn’t matter whether it is an individual seeking advice about their employment, a family-run business, or a multinational corporation.
 Each one has goals and issues that they need to deal with.
 And there’s nothing I enjoy more than becoming their Trusted Advisor, educating them, guiding them, and working with them to develop a cost-effective strategy to pursue their goals.
-And, when disputes arise, I like to advocate on their behalf in order to protect their rights.
+When disputes arise, I like to advocate on their behalf in order to protect their rights.

-I grew up in Montreal and now live in Toronto with my amazing wife, who inspires me with her passion for teaching our youth, and our two amazing kids.
-I am a fervent hockey fan, and love watching the game, whether it is NHL, AHL, or my son’s team.
-I also love live music and spending time in a park or at the beach (even if I have my phone with me so I can stay connected).
-On that point, I am a firm believer in using technology to make my life easier without sacrificing the needs of my clients.
+With two active children, much of my time is spent in dance studios and hockey arenas (and, of course, in my car driving them to and from games, practices, tournaments and competitions).
+I am a firm believer in using technology to make my life easier without sacrificing the needs of my clients.
 Rather than being chained to my desk, I can be out and about with my family.
 I may be at the rink, but you will find me if you need help.

 At Rudner Law, our approach is simple.
 We want to understand your circumstances, your concerns, and your goals.
 We will then ensure that you understand the legal regime along with your rights and obligations.
 Once that is done, we work with you to design a cost-effective, practical strategy that meets your needs.
 We want to be your Trusted Advisor.